wdkk/iSuperColliderKit/README.txt

 License
 =======

-SuperCollider is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+SuperCollider (and iSCKit) is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 See "COPYING" for the license text.

 SuperCollider 3.1 was released on October 31, 2007